 As an employee, you may enroll yourself and your new spouse and any dependents within 60 days of your marriage and a new child within 60 days of his or her birth, adoption or placement for adoption.
 If you miss the 60-day deadline, the enrollment will not be processed.
 You will have to wait until the next annual enrollment period to enroll your dependent.
 In addition, if you are not enrolled in the employee benefits as an employee, you also must enroll in the employee benefits when you enroll any of these dependents.
 And, if your spouse is not enrolled in the employee benefits, you may enroll yourself and/or him or her in the employee benefits when you enroll a child due to birth, adoption or placement for adoption.
-In the case of marriage, coverage will begin on the first day of the first calendar month after the completed enrollment form is received.
-In the case of birth, adoption or placement for adoption, coverage is retroactive to the date of birth, adoption or placement for adoption.
-To request special enrollment or obtain more information, contact HR Services (see "Contact Information" in the Reference Information section).
+Coverage is retroactive to the date of marriage, birth, adoption or placement for adoption.
+To request special enrollment or obtain more information, contact the Benefits Service Center (see "Contact Information" in the Reference Information section).

-If you are adding new dependents to your benefits as a result of a Life Event, keep in mind that you must submit to HR Services proof that these dependents qualify as your eligible dependents.
-Proof that the dependents you enroll qualify as your dependents include (but are not limited to) official government-issued birth certificates, adoption papers, marriage licenses, etc. The proof of eligibility requirements are listed on Jetnet, under Benefits, in the Resources site, or you may contact HR Services for proof of eligibility requirements (see "Contact Information" in the Reference Information section).
+If you are adding new dependents to your benefits as a result of a Life Event, keep in mind that you must submit proof that these dependents qualify as your eligible dependents.
+Proof that the dependents you enroll qualify as your dependents include (but are not limited to) official government-issued birth certificates, adoption papers, marriage certificates, etc. The proof of eligibility requirements are listed on Jetnet, under Benefits, in the Resources site, or you may contact the Benefits Service Center for proof of eligibility requirements (see "Contact Information" in the Reference Information section).

-Special Enrollment Rights Under The Children's Health Insurance Program Reauthorization Act of 2009 (CHIP)
+Special Enrollment Rights Under the Children's Health Insurance Program Reauthorization Act of 2009 (CHIP)